naturepoems/naturepoems/quotes/The Beat Generation and Nature (1940s–1950s)/Michael McClure/index.md

 ---
 layout: author
 title: Michael McClure
-description: "A key Beat poet and playwright, Michael McClure's poems frequently feature the themes of nature and animal life.
-His poem 'Phaedra' explores the primal connection between humanity and nature, resonating with Beat ideals."
+description: "McClure's poetry often highlights the relationship between humanity and nature, exploring animal imagery and ecological themes that reflect the Beat ethos."
 subject: "The Beat Generation and Nature (1940s–1950s)"
 parent: The Beat Generation and Nature (1940s–1950s)
 permalink: /The Beat Generation and Nature (1940s–1950s)/Michael McClure/